General vehicle body repair guide.

 Bumper / plastic damage.

 These come in two forms.
 Small indentations where no paint damage is apparent.
-Depending on where the dent is these can usually be removed completely using Access to the dent is gained through any aperture or window near the repair and it is coaxed back to its original shape.
+Depending on where the dent is these can usually be removed completely using a dent removal technician.
+Access to the dent is gained through any aperture or window near the repair and it is coaxed back to its original shape.